-All Psychology Interns provide the full range of psychology services (bio psychosocial evaluation, individual psychotherapy, group psychotherapy, and psychological testing) to program participants in outpatient and inpatient psychiatry.
+All Psychology Interns provide the full range of psychology services (bio psychosocial evaluation, individual psychotherapy, group psychotherapy, and psychological testing) to program participants in inpatient psychiatry.

 Inpatient Psychiatry.
 All interns work on one of three inpatient psychiatric units, with approximately 60 beds.
-All program participants are adults over age 18, with psychiatric diagnoses predominantly severe, including bipolar disorder, recurrent major depression, schizoaffective disorder, and schizophrenia, with most also diagnosed with PTSD and substance use disorders.
+All program participants are adults over age 18, with psychiatric diagnoses predominantly severe and with psychosis, including schizophrenia, schizoaffective disorder, bipolar disorder, and recurrent major depression, with most also diagnosed with PTSD and substance use disorders.
 Length of stay ranges up to a year or more.
-The majority of participants are involuntarily committed following court proceedings.
+The majority of participants are involuntarily committed following court proceedings, and many are transferred from the state hospital or prison after being found incompetent to stand trial for pending or previous charges.
+Utilizing transformation and recovery oriented care, we help them to reduce and cope with symptoms, improve relationships and quality of living, reduce barriers to recovery, facilitate self-care and relapse prevention, and foster engagement in community activities so they can optimize their ability to recover and live in the community.